• About

 23 Tuesday Oct 2012

-Posted by Candia in History, Poetry, Social Comment
+Posted History, Poetry, Social Comment

 Brassica, Candia, Carissima, Hampshire, Lord Denning, Silk, thwarted ambition, Whitchurch, Whitchurch Silk Mill